Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Examples

-is the \emph{chiral} or \emph{valley} charge ($Q_{ch}$), which changes sign between two valley.
-The valley charge rotates between the following three pairs of masses, (1) ${\rm K}_{\rm E}$ and ${\rm K}_{\rm O}$, (2) ${\rm sK}_1$ and ${\rm pK}_2$, and (3) ${\rm sK}_2$ and ${\rm pK}_1$, manifesting the flavor degeneracy of competing order.
-One generator of the SU(2) isospin is the electric charge $Q_{\rm elec}=\tau_3 \otimes \sigma_0 \otimes \eta_0 \otimes \alpha_0$, which rotates between the real and imaginary components of the $s$-Kekule (${\rm sK}_1$ and ${\rm sK}_2$) and $p$-Kekule (${\rm pK}_1$ and ${\rm pK}_2$) pair-density-waves.
-Therefore, skyrmion core of N\'eel order can become charged by nucleating a specific Kekule superconductor.~\footnote{In Dirac system, such as MLG, a skyrmion of the N\'eel order does not permit any superconducting mass in its core~\cite{hou-mudry-chamon-ryu}.}
+is the chiral or valley charge ($Q_{ch}$), which changes sign between two valley.
+The valley charge rotates between the following three pairs of masses, (1) ${\rm K}_{\rm E}$ and ${\rm K}_{\rm O}$, (2) ${\rm sK}_1$ and ${\rm pK}_2$, and (3) ${\rm sK}_2$ and ${\rm pK}_1$, manifesting the color degeneracy of competing order near the skyrmion core.
+One generator of the SU(2) isospin is the electric charge $Q_{\rm elec}=\tau_3 \otimes \sigma_0 \otimes \eta_0 \otimes \alpha_0$, which rotates between the real and imaginary components of the $s$-Kekul\'e (${\rm sK}_1$ and ${\rm sK}_2$) and $p$-Kekul\'e (${\rm pK}_1$ and ${\rm pK}_2$) pair density waves.
+Therefore, skyrmion core of N\'eel order can become charged by nucleating a specific Kekul\'e superconductor.~\footnote{In Dirac systems, such as MLG, a skyrmion of the N\'eel order does not permit any superconducting mass in its core~\cite{hou-mudry-chamon-ryu}.}